10 End of the Year Science Activities for Middle School You Don’t Want to Miss

 Bonus: their answers give me a lot of insight about what made their year special. 🙂

-This no-prep end-of-the-school-year project includes both a digital version and easy-to-fold print version.
+This no-prep end-of-the-school-year project is available in both digital and easy-to-fold print versions.

 👉Take a peek at these videos to see what you’ll find in the print and digital versions!